 This planting palette included ornamental grasses, which have deep root systems that are ideal for stabilizing sloped topography and look fabulous in the wind and full-sun, of which the site is abundant in.

-Of course the mostly-native plant pallets will provide pollen and nectar sources for pollinators from spring-fall and nectar, seeds and berries for birds throughout the months.
+Of course the mostly-native plant pallets will provide pollen and nectar sources for pollinators from spring-fall and nectar, seeds and berries for birds throughout the fall and winter months.
 Undoubtedly this project qualifies as a Pollinator Pathway site and fulfills criteria for Healthy Yards.

 Northern Sea Oats – this beautiful native grass is a favorite of birds including finches, native sparrows, juncos, and doves for both food (seedheads) and nesting materials.
 It is also the larval host plant for butterflies Pepper-and-salt Skipper, Bell’s Roadside-Skipper and Bronze Roadside-Skipper.

 Fountain Grass – A non-native grass that still provides fall/winter food in the form of seeds, and winter cover.

 Switchgrass – Another native grass favorite, Switchgrass comes in beautiful cultivars like ‘Shenandoa’ and ‘Heavy Metal’.
 Songbirds feed on the seedbeds and the groups of the tall grass creates viable nesting sites as well.

 Clethra – Summer-blooming native shrub that attracts native bees, butterflies, hummingbirds and more.
 It has a delicious sweet fragrance as well!

 Blueberry – A permaculture superstar, blueberries are native shrubs that produce food for humans, birds and wildlife alike.